-The ghost mantis looks like a dried, brown leaf and moves like a leaf in a light breeze.
+The ghost mantis (Phyllocrania Paradoxa) looks like a dried, brown leaf and moves like a leaf in a light breeze.
 It is perfectly hidden between dried leaves and invisible to prey.
 The ghost mantis grows up to 1.8-2 inches and has a lifespan between 4 to 8 months.
 The ghost mantis is rather hardy and makes a great pet.

 - African Praying Mantis:

 The African Praying Mantis is the name for several subspecies and includes several species that live in Africa such as the African Twig Mantis, the African Grass Mantis, and the African Bark Mantis.
 They grow up to between 2,5 and 3 inches and their lifespan is about one year.